mlurgi/network-area-europe/README.md

 Authors: Dr Miguel Lurgi

-Lecturer in Biosciences (Computational Ecology) Computational Ecology Lab - Department of Biosciences Swansea University, UK
+Lecturer in Biosciences (Computational Ecology) - Computational Ecology Lab - Department of Biosciences, Swansea University, UK

 and

-Centre for Biodiversity Theory and Modelling Theoretical and Experimental Ecology Station, CNRS, France
+Centre for Biodiversity Theory and Modelling - Theoretical and Experimental Ecology Station, CNRS, France

 AND